Welcome to The James Cochrane Practice

 If you have any questions, please speak to one of our Care Navigators who will be happy to help.

-Please print and complete the forms below (please note, there are 2 ‘Additional Registration Details’ forms – one for patients aged 16 & over, and one for patients patients under 16) and return them to the surgery, along with 2 forms of ID (1 photograph and 1 address) and a birth certificate if you are registering a child, to complete the registration.
+Please print and complete the forms below and return them to either Helme Chase surgery or Maude Street surgery (for opening hours please click here), along with 2 forms of ID (1 photograph and 1 address) and a birth certificate if you are registering a child, to complete the registration.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 It covers issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.